Investment Casting Materials for Custom Metal Parts

 Typical Advantages

-1. High strength and toughness
+1. Higher strength and toughness

-2. Better wear resistance
+2. Better wear resistance than general carbon steel

-3. Suitable for heat treatment
+3. Suitable for quenching and tempering

 Typical Applications